 Any Party may propose to the Depositary one or more amendments to the provisions of this Agreement.
-If negotiations are needed, the Party proposing the amendment will host such meetings and the Depositary will advise the Parties about the time and place of the meeting, at least sixty days in advance.
-All parties may participate in the negotiations.
+If negotiations are needed, the Party proposing the amendment will host such meetings and the Depositary will advise the Parties about the time and place of the meeting, at least sixty (60) days in advance.
+All Parties may participate in the negotiations.
 The amendment(s) will enter into force only after being accepted by all the Parties.
+The acceptance of the Parties shall be made through writing notification to the Depositary.